ErcanSuzen/Stock-Data-Extracting-and-Visualizing/README.md

 ## Extracting and Visualizing Stock Data
-### Using Phyton yfinance library for getting data from https://finance.yahoo.com/
+### Using Phyton yfinance library for getting stock data from https://finance.yahoo.com/
 ### Visualizing the Stock Data